Elkozel/Meerkat/README.md

 # package the extenssion
 vsce package
 ```
+*The script will also move the meerkat language server to the local bin folder (I am still looking for a better way)*

 At the end you should have a file named meerkat.vsix, which can be opened by VSCode